 After leaving Mammoth toward Tower, you will cross a high bridge over the Gardiner River, Not long after, you will find a pullout for Undine Falls.
 Just a few steps down and you can view this pretty waterfall from right by the road.

-A right turn here will take you to Roosevelt Lodge - a very “horsey” place.
-They offer stagecoach and horseback rides.
-Turning left at this intersection will take you to the Lamar Valley - a great place to look for all kinds of wildlife.
+Turning left at Tower Junction will take you to the Lamar Valley - a great place to look for all kinds of wildlife.

 Calcite Springs Overlook